 There are various websites available to assist you in identifying an appropriate accent color.
 For example, if you visit ColorSpace and then enter the associated color code you’ve retrieved from Dribbble into the required field and click on Enter, the site will provide complimentary accent color schemes for you.

-The color gray is very useful and present in most web projects, particularly when used to highlight other colors.
+The color gray is very useful and present in most web projects, particularly highlighting other colors.
 The dark shade is usually used for text, and light-grey to create borders with everything else white (usually for the background).